erlingrj/iot-temp/report.md

 Asyncio is another Python Package that is very central in the *local system* .
 It allows for single threaded multitasking and is necessary to run a MQTT Client or Broker concurrently with anything else.
 Another solution could be to use multithreading but asyncio is superior as it is faster (no context switching) and is already used in HBMQTT

 ### TKinter
 TKinter is a Python wrapper around the famous TK which is a GUI package for the TCL language.
 It has been used to write several notable desktop apps.
-The look and feel of TKinter is a bit archaic but is an effective and well-documented tool.
+The look and feel of TKinter is a bit archaic but it is an effective and well-documented tool.
+Other alternatives were Kivy and Qt which is more modern GUI engine in Python.

 ### Flask
 Flask is a microframework for writing web servers in Python.
 Our web service, hosted on AWS, has its backend written in Flask.
 With Flask it is extremely easy to develop and deploy web services.
+Flask is built ontop of Werkzeug which is a WSGI (Web Service Gateway Interface) library.
+WSGI is the Python standard for forwarding requests and responses between the actual web servers (typically Apache or Nginx) and the web application (written using f.x.
+Flask or Django).

 ### uWSGI, nginx, systemd
 Flask servers can easily be deployed for testing, but it will then only be able to handle a few concurrent connection.
 To deploy for production we used the linux web server framework nginx to listen to port 80 and uWSGI to pipe incoming requests to the flask backend.
 The webserver is running on an Ubuntu machine hosted on AWS and this application is registred in systemd so that it automatically runs when the machine is booted.